bengarrett/retrotxtgo/docs/README.md

  ⁑ ANSI X3.4 1967/77/86   | ascii-67      | 1967           | ansi          |

  * An EBCDIC encoding found on IBM mainframes that is not ASCII compatible.
- † UTF-16/32 encodings are NOT usable with the table command.
+ † Encoding is not usable with the table command.
- ⁑ ANSI X3.4 encodings are only usable with the table command.
+ ⁑ Encoding is only usable with the table command.
    You can use the table ascii command to list all three X3.4 tables.
 ```